mindspore-lab/mindnlp/README.md

 ### Acknowledgement

-MindSpore is an open source project that welcome any contribution and feedback.
+MindSpore is an open source project that welcomes any contribution and feedback.
 We wish that the toolbox and benchmark could serve the growing research
-community by providing a flexible as well as standardized toolkit to reimplement existing methods
+community by providing a flexible as well as standardized toolkit to re-implement existing methods
 and develop their own new semantic segmentation methods.

 ### Citation